hamax97/hamax97.github.io/write-ups/how-to-use-rvm.md

 rvm use 3.2.0@project-name
 ```

-### Use the gemset whenever you CD into the folder:
+## Use the gemset whenever you CD into the folder

 1. Add the following to your $HOME/.rvmrc